DavidJS01/wgu-software-dev-notes/c182 - Intro to IT/Networks/Combining Networks.md

 Switches are used on LANs to **reduce network traffic** by managment of network messages

 **Routers:**
-A router connected to your LAN (also called a Gateway) acts as a gateway to the internet.
+A router connected to your LAN (also called a Gateway) acts as a gateway to the internet. ^73150d

-It manages network traffic by having a routing table of known devices: if the destination address is unnown, it forwards the message to another router until the message reaches the correct address.
+It manages network traffic by having a routing table of known devices: if the destination address is unknown, it forwards the message to another router until the message reaches the correct address.